Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 GKV figure derived mechanically from 2026 rates at the BBG cap.
 PKV figures are broad-market estimates per PKVBrain KB 2026 §3 + §5.
 Children's premiums vary substantially with age, deductible, and tariff scope; an individual calculation is required for any specific family.

+Dual-earner couple, both above the JAEG, no kids.
 A different shape entirely.
 With both partners individually eligible to choose, no Familienversicherung is on the table.
 The family question reduces to whether the couple plans to have children later, and how each spouse's tariff fits the long horizon.

 Dual-earner couple, no kids: GKV vs PKV (total monthly cost)